Motivating example: predicting sales

 One could solve this optimization problem through calculus (and we will come back to this approach later in the course), but understanding the geometric and algebraic structure of the problem turns out to provide powerful insights into its solution – and that of many of problems in data science.
 It will also be an opportunity to review some basic linear-algebraic concepts along the way.

-We will come back to the Advertising dataset later in the chapter.
+We will come back to the advertising dataset later in the chapter.